Maine Black Bears

+Sports sponsored

 Baseball

 The baseball program has made several trips to the College World Series and has produced numerous major- league baseball players.
 The program has also made 16 NCAA tournament appearances, most recently in 2011 when they defeated FIU, 4-1, in the NCAA regionals.
 The program has won the AEC Tournament five times, in 1993, 2002, 2005, 2006, and 2011.
 The program also won the conference in 1990 and 1991, before the America East sponsored a baseball tournament.

 Basketball

 The basketball teams, as well as all other sports teams, participate in the America East Conference.
 Former Clemson University head baseball coach Jack Leggett also attended the university, as well as NBA head coach Rick Carlisle (although Carlisle transferred to Virginia and finished his college career there).
 Other notables include Rufus Harris, Kevin Reed, Matt Rossignol, Jim Boylen, Andy Bedard, and several former Maine high school stars including Bangor's Jon McAllian and Edward Little's Troy Barnies.
 A prominent current player is San Diego-native Gerald Mclemore.
 The women's and men's basketball teams play at the Cross Insurance Center in Bangor starting with the 2013-14 season.
 The men's team has held a total of eight games at Memorial Gym since 2003–04.
 The team has never played in the NCAA Division I men's basketball tournament.

 Cindy Blodgett played basketball at Maine before playing in the WNBA.
 She went on to serve as an assistant coach at Boston College and Brown.

 The men's basketball team in recent years has made progress as in the 2009–10 season the team finished the season in second place in the America East conference with a 19–11 overall record with recording one of its biggest wins in recent years with a 52–51 win over Boston College of the Atlantic Coast Conference and in the 2010–11 season defeating the University of Massachusetts, 68-56, and Penn State, 74-64.

 On May 23, 2007, Blodgett was named the head coach of the women's team.
 She was released in March 2011.

-The Black Bears' rivalry with the New Hampshire Wildcats is the longest continuous basketball rivalry between any two non-Ivy League schools: the men's teams have played each other 109 seasons in a row, from 1904–1905 to the present season (2013–2014).
+The Black Bears' rivalry with the New Hampshire Wildcats is the longest continuous basketball rivalry between any two non-Ivy League schools: the men's teams have played each other 120 seasons in a row, from 1904–1905 to the present season (2024-2025).

 The program has developed 2 NBA players those being former Los Angeles Clippers Jeff Cross and former Boston Celtics and current head coach of the Dallas Mavericks Rick Carlisle.